-PACKING (NON-STANDARD)

-If your pump was ordered with packing, the packing is typically TFE impregnated graphite packing with reinforced Kevlar corners.
-The lantern ring is split for easy removal and made from glass-Figure 3 packing components run on a nickel chrome boron coated 316 stainless steel shaft sleeve.
-Figure 3 should always be water flushed with the flush line interlocked with the motor starter so that flush water begins when the motor starts.
-Supply flush water at a pressure of about 10 psi above pump discharge pressure.
+PACKING (NON-STANDARD): If your pump was ordered with packing, the packing is typically TFE impregnated graphite packing with reinforced Kevlar corners.
+The lantern ring is split for easy removal and made from glass-filled TFE.
+All packing components run on a 316 stainless steel shaft sleeve.
+Packing should always be water flushed with the flush line interlocked with the motor starter so that flush water begins when the motor starts.
+Supply 6-10 GPH flush water at a pressure of about 10 psi above pump discharge pressure.
 Your pump has shipped with the packing gland bolts finger tight for initial break-in period of the packing.
 The following steps are required for proper break-in.

-- Before flooding the suction or starting the pump, turn on flush water.
-If water is leaking excessively from the stuffing box it is OK to tighten the bolts on the packing gland.
+- 1. Before flooding the suction or starting the pump, turn on the flush water.
+If the water is leaking excessively from the stuffing box it is OK to tighten the bolts on the packing gland.
 Only tighten the bolts one flat at a time.
 Reduce flow only to the point where it is containable inside the packing housing drain. - 2.
 Flood the pump suction and start the pump. - 3.
 Flush water will be freely leaking from the stuffing box.
-Tighten the bolts on the gland one flat at a time every five to ten minutes until the leakage rate is 17 30 drops per minute for all 3"-6" and the 8K & 8L pumps.
-The 8N, 8P and all 10"-16" will have 35 50 drops per minute.
+Tighten the bolts on the gland one flat at a time every five to ten minutes until the leakage rate is between 17 and 30 drops per minute for 3"-6" pumps and 35 and 50 drops per minute for 8"-12" pumps.
 Tightening the packing gland bolts by as little as a 1/4 turn can be enough to change the leakage rate when the assembly is close to the desired leak rate.
 This procedure could take a few hours.